ceciliabinck/Binck-Explores-Project/README.md

 # Binck Explores
 :house:

-I have started a blog a couple of yours ago on Wordpress.
-I like so many people in this big world was afraid to go and traveling alone.
-It was this big and scary thing, even though I used to a lot already alone.
-In the last year of university I thought it was time to just go and travel even though no one else had time because if I had to wait till someone had time I could be eighty.

-So I got a travel around the world ticket with the place I wanted to see and the two counties where I was starting off with doing volunteer work.
-I have to tell you it was not great all the time but I fell in love with traveling and meeting new people and making friends all over the world.

 So a couple of years ago I decided to start showing people that traveling solo isn't that scary and that you can learn a lot about yourself.
 I have never been very happy about Wordpress, everyone has its own preference, and always wanted to do something else to make it more mine.

 This second project is for me so to get back at sharing my experience with traveling with people that are interested in traveling but are not ready to take that first step.
 I don't just want to inspire them to take the first step just by writing blogs, I want to show then that this is a big world with beautiful place by sharing pictures i have made while I was traveling.